-Easy scalloped potatoes, made with cream and cheese, come together with ease (and indulgence) and are the best imaginable side dish when you need quick weeknight comfort food.
+Easy scalloped potatoes, made with cream and cheese, come together with ease and are the best imaginable side dish when you need comfort food.
 Here’s how to make them from scratch.

 Easy Scalloped Potatoes

 - Serves 4 to 6